AT-Studio/PersonalProject/backlog.md

 ##### Week two
-* Decided to create an app that allows users to convert numbers between Number Systems (Decimal -> Binary, Binary -> Decimal etc.)
+* Decided to create an app that allows users to convert numbers between different number systems (Decimal -> Binary, Binary -> Decimal etc.)
 * The UI will be broken up into 2 main section:
     * Top section will feature the result of the conversion as well